Changes to Medicare

 According to the U.S. Centers for Medicare & Medicaid Services, the 2022 Part B premium increase is the largest in history.
 There are several factors that led to the historic jump.
 When the new figures were released, Medicare was still determining whether the new Alzheimer’s drug Aduhelm would be covered, which could have significantly increased annual expenses given the drug’s price and number of beneficiaries who would qualify for it.

-According to a Kaiser Family Foundation report on Medicare Advantage updates, the average beneficiary will have access to 39 different Medicare Advantage plans in 2022, which is more than recent years.
+According to a Kaiser Family Foundation report on Medicare Advantage updates, the average beneficiary had access to 39 different Medicare Advantage plans in 2022, which is more than in recent years.
 Medicare Advantage plans are available regionally, so beneficiaries who live in populated areas will have the most options to choose from.
+For example, there are 627 Medicare Advantage plans available in Florida in 2023.
+However, some states — like Montana with 26 Medicare Advantage plans available in 2023 — will have fewer options.

-There are many options available for drug coverage in 2022, with the average beneficiary having 54 plans to choose from.
-There is also a higher availability of insulin demonstration plans, with 2,159 Part D plans participating in this model.
+There are many options available for drug coverage in 2023.
+In 2023, all 50 U.S. states — besides New York — have 20 or more Part D plans to choose from.
+There is also a higher availability of insulin demonstration plans, with 2,881 Part D plans taking part in this model in 2023.

 Medigap — also known as Medicare Supplement insurance — helps you cover out-of-pocket costs that Original Medicare doesn’t cover.